 I enjoy all forms of ham radio from SSB to AM to digital, psk, rtty, jt65, and cw.
 Everything to me is fun and a real treat.
 It's fascinating that with low power and a wire I can talk all over the world.
 I also enjoy working the FM Satellites with a Baofeng uv-5r ht and Arrow antenna.
 I run 1 watt for satellite modes and find that works just fine.
-Sadly the only fm satellite left is SO-50.
-I had a small article in the March 2013 issue of QST pg 20 which was a thrill for me.
+I had a small article in the March 2013 issue of QST pg 20 which was a thrill for me, and again in the June 2016 issue of QST.
 On September 5, 2010 I made a contact with Col. Doug Wheelock on the International Space Station using an ht standing on my patio.

-I've managed to aquire the ARRL VUCC-Satellite Award for over 100 Maidenhead Grid Squares, AMSAT W4AMI Satellite Achievement Award for over 2,000 satellite contacts, ARRL DXCC, WAC, ARRL WAS basic, ARRL WAS phone, ARRL WAS digital, CQ Magazine WPX with 600 Honor Roll Endorsement, eQSL WAS, eQSL ePFX300.
+I've managed to aquire the ARRL VUCC-Satellite Award for over 100 Maidenhead Grid Squares, AMSAT W4AMI Satellite Achievement Award for over 2,000 satellite contacts, ARRL DXCC (with 100 watts and a wire), WAC, ARRL WAS basic, ARRL WAS phone, ARRL WAS digital, CQ Magazine WPX with 600 Honor Roll Endorsement, eQSL WAS, eQSL ePFX300.

 I retired from Arkansas law enforcement in 2009 after 35 years.
-Started as a city patrolman and worked my way to sergeant, then transferred to a sheriff's department as patrol sergeant, worked my way up to Chief Deputy, then transferred to the state and was assigned to a federal violent crime fugitive task force.
+Started as a patrolman and retired from a federal violent crime fugitive task force.

 Then and now.
 I like now a whole lot better!

 Here's where I live: